-I have been a vegetarian since before you were born.
-It’s my penance for choosing a profession that brings death and illness too frequently to my doorstep.
+I have been a vegetarian since before most of you were born.
+It’s my penance for choosing a profession that brings illness and death too frequently to my doorstep.
 I don’t wear it as a badge, I don’t proselytize and I don’t feel an ounce better than my meat-eating neighbors for it.
 I bring it up now only because I think those 50+ years of declining to kill anything for personal gratification entitle me to pen this.

 Perhaps you made that choice as well – if so fine and good and welcome.
 But your dog or cat's anatomy, history, nutritional needs and, most importantly, are not the same as yours.
 I want to take some time to talk for them now and tell you the things they would tell you - if they could.
 Perhaps they did tell you but you just weren’t listening.

 For dogs it can be done.
 For cats it can be done theoretically and, perhaps, in practice.

 Pet food manufacturers are not ones to leave a potential source of revenue untapped.
 They know that ~ 5% of Canadians, ~2.5% of US Americans and ~4% of the UK are vegetarians and that most of them have dogs and cats as pets.
 They know that most of those folk are well educated with substantial disposable income and that many are motivated to consider feeding their pet a diet that contained no animal ingredients.
 However, they still have a long way to go, the majority of the no-meat pet foods on the market are deficient in vital nutrients. (ref) The danger of carbohydrate glut and potentially hazardous additives is also ever-present. (ref1, ref2)